LowKostKustomz/ActionsList/README.md

 ActionsList is an iOS framework for presenting actions lists similar to Apple's Quick Actions menu.
 It presents and dismisses list with actions with animation from the source view.

-It is the best replace for the Android's floating action button in iOS if your app is following the iOS Design Guidelines.
+It is the best replacement for the Android's floating action button in iOS if your app is following the iOS Design Guidelines.
 ![ScreenShot](https://raw.githubusercontent.com/LowKostKustomz/ActionsList/master/Assets/ClocksScreenShot.png)

  - [Features](#features)